 The Formation of Lake-Effect Snow

 The fetch is another critical factor.
-A longer fetch means the air travels over a greater expanse of water, allowing it to pick up more moisture.
+Still, a longer fetch means the air travels over a greater expanse of water, allowing it to pick up more moisture.
 For Buffalo, winds blowing from the west or southwest across Lake Erie provide an ideal fetch, maximizing the amount of moisture absorbed.
 This saturated air then hits the land, where it is forced to rise further due to topographical features, such as the Niagara Escarpment, enhancing snowfall.

 Historical Snowfall Events in Buffalo

 Another significant event occurred in December 2001, when a series of lake-effect snowstorms hit the Buffalo area, resulting in several feet of snow over a short period.
-These storms led to numerous school closures, business disruptions, and emergency declarations.
+So naturally, these storms led to numerous school closures, business disruptions, and emergency declarations.
 Older residents often recount tales of the Blizzard of '77, a legendary storm that brought not only heavy snow but also hurricane-force winds, creating massive snowdrifts and isolating communities for days.

 Factors Influencing Snowfall Variability